 7. PAST AND CURRENT AGRICULTURAL ACTIVITIES ON SITE AND THE REGION

-The agricultural activities are mainly extensive livestock farming comprising of cattle, Boer goat and exotic game species such as Gemsbok (Oryx gazelle) and Springbok with colour variation.
+The site is currently utilised for extensive livestock farming.
+The livestock comprises of exotic game such as Gemsbok (Oryx gazelle) Springbok with colour variation, Kudu and Boer goat.
+There is no evidence of past or current cultivation.